What Is Consumer-Directed Care in Aged Care?

 To get started with consumer-directed care, you'll need to:

 1. Contact My Aged Care.
-They will be able to tell you if you're eligible and help you get started.
+They will tell you if you're eligible and help you get started.

 2. Go through a formal assessment.
 This includes getting assessed by ACAT and going through an income assessment.

 3. Wait until someone contacts you.
 You will be put on a waiting list after the assessment.
-You might be on the waiting list for three to six months.
+You might be on the waiting list for one month to a year.

 4. Choose a home care provider.
 Even though you want to self-manage your Home Care Package, you still need to choose a home care provider.